ValeriaW/ValeriaW.github.io/_posts/2019-08-26-Homework14-Atlas.ti.md

 I think it’s important to distinguish between ‘big data’ and data science more broadly.
 The latter refers to computationally powered quantitative analysis and modelling techniques, even when applied to ‘smaller’ data sets, while the former is over- and misused to describe exactly that.

+# Atlas.ti

-In that vein, analysing twitter data has become an interesting field of research in sociology, psychology and political science among other disciplines. in atlas.ti, one can simply press the button import twitter data, under the folder 'documents' and then import the set number of tweets.
+In that vein, analysing twitter data has become an interesting field of research in sociology, psychology and political science among other disciplines.
+In the qualitative data analysis tool atlas.ti, one can simply import twitter data, under the folder 'documents' and then import the set number of tweets.
 There is a huge drawback however, and that is the limitation that yuo can only import tweets from the past 7 days.
 I think this is a major flaw that severely incapacitates the utility of this tool.

 ![twitterimport](/img/Tweetimport.png)